Penumbra Inc at JPMorgan Healthcare Conference Transcript

 Robert Justin Marcus - JPMorgan Chase & Co, Research Division - Analyst

-Thanks, everyone.
+Good morning, everyone.
 I'm Robbie Marcus, the Medtech analyst at JPMorgan.
-Thanks for joining.
-Happy to have our next session, Penumbra.
-I'm going to introduce Adam Elsesser, the CEO, and then we'll do a little Q&A after.
+Thanks, everyone, for joining the 2024 JPMorgan Healthcare Conference.
+Very happy to have our next presenter Adam Elsesser, the CEO will be speaking for Penumbra.
 Adam?

 Adam Elsesser - Penumbra, Inc. - Co-Founder, Chairman, President & CEO